1. Recirculate and invest.

 9. Crisis defence.

-These past years has shown us just how vulnerable our food chain can be in a moment of crisis, whether it be the COVID-19 restrictions or Brexit.
-Being unable to drive distances to shop at supermarkets or trucks being unable to deliver goods, we have witnessed the dire outcome of empty shelves (even toilet paper fights) and seen our dependence on the supermarket giants only too well.
-Now imagine if we didn’t have those local shops to supply us the essentials; imagine if you or the delivery vans had no fuel to drive the 5 miles needed to and from the nearest supermarket.
-We need local shops now more than ever, not as a precaution but as our front line of defence in a crisis.
+These past years have shown us just how vulnerable our food chain can be in times of crisis, whether due to global disruptions or supply chain issues.
+When people struggled to travel to larger supermarkets or delivery trucks couldn’t get through, we saw the consequences—empty shelves, and shortages of everyday items.
+This underscored just how much we depend on supermarket giants.
+Now, imagine if we didn’t have those local shops to supply us with the essentials.
+Imagine if you or the delivery vans had no fuel to cover the five miles to the nearest supermarket.
+We need local shops now more than ever, not just as a safety measure, but as our first line of defence in any crisis.

 10. Humanity in our community.